NUB31/nubs-qol/README.md

 The following features requires the mod to be installed both on the client and the server

+* Client Server communication
+    * [ ] Make clients aware the mod is also running on the server
+    * [ ] Activate some client features only if mod is running on server and client

 * Take off by right-clicking with a firework rocket
     * [x] Basic Implementation
     * [ ] Ignore non-solid blocks such as grass, tall grass and fern when right-clicking
+    * [ ] Disable functionality if server is not running the mod
     * [ ] Settings menu
         * [ ] Main toggle
         * [ ] Ignore non-solid block toggle